stratosphereips/stratocyberlab/README.md

 docker compose up
 ```

-This uses the already prepared [docker-compose.yml](./docker-compose.yml) file to start three services:
+This uses the already prepared [docker-compose.yml](./docker-compose.yml) file to start two services:

 * `hackerlab` — a container with SSH and core utilities for hacking
-* `dashboard` — a web interface to start/stop challenges, submit flags, control Ollama, etc.
+* `dashboard` — a web interface to start/stop challenges, submit flags, chat with AI assistant, etc.
-* `ollama` — a container that optionally handles the local LLM models

 2. After the lab bootstraps, navigate in your browser to [http://127.0.0.1/](http://127.0.0.1/) to access the lab dashboard.